efixler/scrape/envflags/README.md

 # envflags

 ## Description
-`envflags` is for when you need to provide alternative environment variable settings for a command line flags, a common requirement for configuration-based deployments.
+`envflags` is for when you need to provide alternative environment variable settings for  command line flags, a common requirement for configuration-based deployments.
 You can also use for switches that don't have command line options, to be consistent or to provide an easy shim to implement custom types for your command line flags.